ArturoBarriga/federated-digital-twins-use-cases/Use_Case_1_Centralized_Federation/README.md

 docker ps
 ```

 The use case starts 18 services in total.
-Most containers should remain running, while the three initialization containers are one-shot services that create the required digital twin structures and then finish.
+Most containers should remain running, while the three initialization containers are one-shot services that create the required DT structures and then finish.

 The main long-running containers are: